rummanwaqar/SFND_Radar/README.md

-# Radar Target Generation and Detection Project (Udacity Sensor Fusion ND)
+# Radar Target Generation and Detection Project
+(Udacity Sensor Fusion ND)

 ## 2D CFAR

 #### Parameter selection

 Training and guard cell size was selected with trial and error method.
-The following values gave us good results for the project
+The following values gave us good results for the project.

 ```
 %Select the number of Training Cells in both the dimensions.